twolfson/karma-electron/README.md

     - For testing a full application, see `electron's` documentation on Selenium and WebDriver
     - https://github.com/electron/electron/blob/v1.3.6/docs/tutorial/using-selenium-and-webdriver.md

+## Breaking changes with Electron@12
+`contextIsolation` has been set to `true` by default, which limits interaction with `require` and `postMessage`

+To resolve these issues, please see the latest [Getting Started](##getting-started) instructions

+For more information, see https://github.com/twolfson/karma-electron/issues/50

 ## Breaking changes in 5.0.0
 We have corrected inaccuracies with `file://` behavior from Electron.
 For example: